 But these Sandhill region breweries are making a name for themselves, and people are starting to take notice.

 And not just with the beer.
 The region known as the Sandhills encompasses approximately 19,300 square miles of sand dunes stretching 265 miles across Nebraska and contain about 12.75 million acres of rangeland.
 With dunes that are as high as 400 feet, as long as 20 miles, and slopes as steep as 25 percent, the Sandhills are the largest sand dune formations in the Western Hemisphere plus one of the largest grass-stabilized dune regions in the world.
 The large sand masses that were formed by blowing sand are now held in place and stabilized by vegetation that consists mainly of grasses.
 (University of Nebraska)

 Maybe the people here are becoming stabilized by the growing craft beer industry.
 Think about it: amber waves of grain, row after row of beautiful fields of corn, people who know you by your name, no incessant traffic noise, just the sound of coyotes off in the distance, and a brewery or two or three…on a farm.

 While the first brewery in this region was Scratchtown, opened in 2013, Kinkaider wasn’t far behind.
 Four friends got together and decided it was time to take homebrewing to the next level.
 Dan Hodges, Nate Bell, Barry Fox, and Cody Schmick pooled their skills and resources, drew from the history of the region, and Kinkaider was born in 2014.
-With two other taprooms in Nebraska, and another on the way, alongside plans for a distillery, I would say this settler has settled…into success.
+With three other taprooms in Nebraska besides Broken Bow (Grand Island, Lincoln, and Omaha), their sister business Sideshow Spirits, and a Bed and Brew, I would say this settler has settled…into success.

 Where did Kinkaider come from?